open-austin/open-austin.github.io/projects/process.md

   - How do you deploy the project?

 ### Alpha to **Beta**

-The theme for beta status is "more users" and "more feedback," the project should be looking for more users and recording more metrics
+The theme for the beta stage is "more users" and "more feedback," the project should be looking for more users and recording more metrics

 1. You should look for government or community partners, if applicable
 2. Start polishing the app